flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## FlashR configuration

-Sometimes, users need to tune FlashR to get better performance or use disks to scale computation to larger datasets.
+Sometimes, users need to tune FlashR to get better performance or use SSDs to scale computation to larger datasets.

 * `fm.set.conf`: users can pass a configuration file to tune the parameters in FlashR.
 The details of the parameters in FlashR is shown [here](https://flashxio.github.io/FlashX-doc/FlashX-conf.html).
 * `fm.print.conf` prints the current parameters in FlashR.